university-of-york/research-it-documentation/docs/source/getting_started/backing_up.rst

 Backing Up your Data
 ====================

-There are two main options, the University Filestore or the Vault.
-Choosing will depend on how frequently you need to access the data.
-The Vault provides unlimited cold storage and is appropriate for storing sensitive data but retrieving the data can take some time and may incur a charge, the Filestore is more readily accessible, if you need more space please contact itsupport@york.ac.uk.
-If you use the Filestore for backing up then usually, the date will then be transferred to the Vault for archiving.
+There are two main options depending on how frequently you need to access the data, the University **Filestore** or the **Vault**.

+The **Vault** provides unlimited cold storage and is appropriate for storing sensitive data but retrieving the data can take some time and may incur a charge

+The **Filestore** is more readily accessible, if you need more space please contact itsupport@york.ac.uk.
+If you use the Filestore for backing up, usually the data will be transferred to the Vault for archiving later.

 .. warning::